hallofdreams/hallofdreams.github.io/_posts/2024-01-12-trackmania-1.md

 The earliest attempt we know of at a self-driving car in Trackmania was from 2017, by a German software developer named Andreas Rottach (going by Rottaca), [who published the code on GitHub](https://github.com/rottaca/SelfDrivingConvNet).
 The idea was **supervised learning**: take examples of cars driving well, take screenshots throughout the game, label the screenshots with the keys (left, right, or neither) which were being hit at that moment, and train the network to hit the appropriate key when given the appropriate screenshot.

-With a dataset of 100,000 images - equivalent to roughly an hour's worth of driving at thirty frames per second - and with no concept of momentum or even any ability to use the brakes, it's not surprising that the car eventually flipped out of the track and crashed during the test run.
+With a dataset of 100,000 images - equivalent to roughly a few hours' worth of driving at ten frames per second - and with no concept of momentum or even any ability to use the brakes, it's not surprising that the car eventually flipped out of the track and crashed during the test run.
 Still, the program was clearly able to distinguish between left turns, right turns, and straightaways.
 The architecture Rottaca used - a **convolutional neural network** - was good enough to learn at least some of the important features of the game, just by looking at static pictures of gameplay.

 ### TMRL